Non-Practicing 3+ Years

 CPR

 Cardiopulmonary resuscitation (CPR) is a life-saving method that can be used in a variety of scenarios where someone’s breathing or heartbeat has stopped, including heart attacks and near-drowning situations.
-Beginning CPR with rapid, forceful chest compressions is advised by the American Heart Association.
+Beginning CPR with rapid, forceful chest compressions is advised.
 First responders and inexperienced spectators alike should follow this advice for hands-only CPR.

-In order to apply, renew or reinstate your license, you MUST have current CPR.
+In order to apply, renew or reinstate your license, you MUST have current CPR that includes a practical, in-person component.
 While CPR C or BLS are preferred, any CPR course is accepted.

 Proof of course completion and valid CPR certification is required.
 A current CPR certificate must be provided that notes the date certification is valid.